Alexander Clerke

 Alexander Clerke (17 March 1804 – 20 March 1877) was an Irish politician in Tasmania, who was a member of the electoral division of Longford from 1853 to 1856.

 Life

 Clerke grew up in a middle class family in Skibbereen.
 He trained as an engineer while his brother, Thomas, became a lawyer and moved to New York, United States.
 In 1853, he became the member of the Tasmanian Legislative Council in Longford, and stayed in that position for three years.
-He died on 20 March 1877, three days after his 73rd birthday, in Tasmania.
+He died at his property "Sea View," near Leven, on 20 March 1877, three days after his 73rd birthday, in Tasmania.